-Di Wu, LL.M., is an Instiute Associate.
+Di Wu, LL.M., is an associate at the O’Neill Institute.
 Previously, she was a law fellow.
 She holds an LL.M. degree in global health law from Georgetown University Law Center, an LL.M. degree in Civil and Commercial Laws from School of Law, Tsinghua University in China and a bachelor’s degree in journalism also from Tsinghua University.

-Her global health law research interests relate to China’s health law, tobacco control, health diplomacy and women’s health.
+Her global health law research interests relate to health care systems and health and human rights.